To find out information about our school governors please click the tabs below.

-Beverley Harvery- Vice Chair of Governors- Parent Governor
+Beverley Harvery- Chair of Governors- Co-Opted Governor

 My name is Bev Harvey, my son, Tom, has attended Shorefields since 2004 which is how I became a part of the governing board.
-I have been a governor in the school for the last three years.
+I have been a governor in the school for the last five years.
 I try to take an active role with the various events school run and am heavily involved with the parent forum.
 I have thoroughly enjoyed my time so far on the governing board and hope that I have helped to give something back to an amazing school.

-Gary Roberts- Co-opted Governor
+Peter Adams- Co-opted Governor

 Eve Collis- Co-opted Governor